-- The individual left full-time employment, other than self-employment, of his own volition, or the individual voluntarily reduced his work hours to below 30 hours/week. - The individual who left employment was not exempt from the work requirement at the time of the quit. - The individual quit the most recent job of at least 30 hours per week within 60 days prior to the date of application, or anytime thereafter, without good cause.
+- The individual left full-time employment of at least 30 hours per week, other than self-employment, of his own volition, or the individual voluntarily reduced his work hours to below 30 hours/week. - The individual who left employment was not exempt from the work requirement at the time of the quit. - The individual quit the most recent job of at least 30 hours per week within 60 days prior to the date of application, or anytime thereafter, without good cause.
 See Section 13.3,C.